 - Vitamin C – 120 mg of the crucial vitamin for guinea pigs.
 This is great news because the guinea pigs cannot survive without vitamin C.

-- Calcium – kale has 150 mg of calcium, which is not really good for guinea pigs because too much calcium can cause bladder stones.
+- Calcium – Kale has 150 mg of calcium,.
+This is not really good for guinea pigs because too much calcium can cause bladder stones.

 - Iron – 1.47 mg.
 This is good for reproduction, growth, and development.

 - Vitamin B6 – 0.271 mg.
 Vitamin B6 has many benefits.
 Lack of it can increase skin sensitivity in guinea pigs.